kevinmatthes/routines/clean/README.md

 ### `test`

-`test` is a UNIX essential which unfortunately not available on Windows, by default.
+`test` is a UNIX essential which unfortunately is not available on Windows, by default.
 In order to solve this problem, there are some portations of this command to Windows, for instance https://github.com/Ranplax/testOnWindows which is written in Rust.